Is This Actually Viable?

 The Opportunity

 Groups of accredited investors pooling capital for real estate, private equity, or alternative assets.
 Members stake significant amounts—often $10K-$100K+.
-Voting rights, profit distribution, and capital calls are all governed by transparent smart contracts.
+Voting rights, distribution rights, and capital calls are all governed by transparent smart contracts.
 No more spreadsheets, no more "trust me" accounting.

 Why It Works Here